wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+= 1.4.0 - Released on 02 January 2025 =
+* Fix : added the CSS to control the blank spaces
+* New: Compatible with the latest WP (6.7.1) and WC (9.5.1)

 = 1.3.9 - Released on 16 October 2024 =
-* New: Core update in code for new cover page.
+* New: Core update in code for new cover page

 = 1.3.8 - Released on 09 October 2024 =
 * New: Special Character setting added.